goofbrush/File-Explorer-Video-Transcoder/README.md

 6. Enter admin and run `make_key.py`

 ## Usage
 If everything is setup correctly, you will be able to right click a video file and be able to compress the video from the menu.
-The transcode settings can also be changed by selecting config from the right click menu
+The transcode settings can also be changed by selecting config from the right click menu, the documentation for environment variables can be found here https://handbrake.fr/docs/en/latest/cli/command-line-reference.html

 ### Config
 The current with an extension from this list ["mp4", "mkv", "mov", "wmv", "avi"] and select "Compress Video"  If you would like to extend this to other video formats that handbrake supports, add them to the "fileType" list in  [make_key.py](make_key.py)